 If a moment like that could be attained in a era when games are still so focused on the juvenile concepts of violence and direct action what could be accomplished in the years to come?

 It might seems ridiculous, asinine, that I could make such claims about a game like Far Cry 2.
 But no matter how much I wanted to be engaged I was utterly unmoved by the death of Aeris, unable to understand the appeal of the Zelda or Metal Gear series and left feeling stupid and frustrated by Braid.
 Something about Far Cry 2 drew me, held me, engaged me like so few other games have ever do.
-So that it was able in that one moment of holistic purity to me cause me to stop and really reflect on my actions; to offer me a look at the true potential of games as a whole.
+So that it was able in that one moment of holistic purity to me cause me to stop and really reflect on my actions; to offer me a look some of potential of games.
 How could I not want to talk about it, not want everybody else to share that experience?

 And then, it only went and did it again.